Who We Are

 Overview

-Founded by Hammond Meredith and Jon Krashna, Sabot Foundation is a 501(c)(3) Charitable Trust created with one goal in mind: to support Veterans and combat veterans and their transition to civilian life.
-Sabot works with local organizations, cities, foundations, attorneys, health professionals, and others to create a collaborative and cohesive structure of engagement and support for veterans and their families.
-The Foundation is dedicated to suicide prevention and suicide awareness as well as supporting veterans through comprehensive health and wellness programs to combat the effects of PTS, MST, and MTBI while educating the public about the impact of these conditions by improving veteran quality of life thus ending veteran suicide (which is the main objective of Sabot Foundation).
+Founded by Hammond Meredith and Jon Krashna, Sabot Foundation is a 501(c)(3) Charitable Trust established in 2016 with the primary goal of supporting veterans—including combat veterans, female veterans, and special operations veterans—as well as active and former members of the Law Enforcement community in their transition to improved mental health.
+Sabot collaborates with local organizations, cities, foundations, attorneys, health professionals, and government entities to foster a cohesive structure of engagement and support for veterans and their families.
+The Foundation is dedicated to suicide prevention and awareness, offering comprehensive mental wellness programs to address the effects of PTS, MST, and MTBI.
+Concurrently, we aim to educate the community about the impact of these conditions, ultimately improving the quality of life for veterans and working towards the paramount objective of eradicating veteran and Law Enforcement suicide.

 To achieve that goal, the foundation supports our Veterans by inspiring life-long connections through participation in a variety of holistic, wellness, and therapeutic programs.
 Additionally, we provide opportunities to improve their quality of life through housing and family assistance leading to a sustained balanced lifestyle.